bris-sys-sec/labs/Labs/README.md

 -	Coursework 1 covers labs 1 and 2 (format strings and buffer overflows).
 These labs are in weeks 5 and 6 and Coursework 1 is due in week 7.
 -	Coursework 2 covers labs 3 and 4 (networks and SQL injection).
 These labs are in week 9 and 10 and Coursework 2 is due in week 11.

-For each coursework, you will work in groups of 2.
+For each coursework, you will work in groups of 4.
 We will sort out groups before the labs begin.
 You will get an opportunity to form groups of your own by a deadline (to be an-nounced in the lectures), after which I will randomly assign the remaining students to groups.

-**Admin suggests that there will be over 80 students on the unit this year.
+**Admin suggests that there will be around 80 students on the unit this year.
 Please understand that I do not have the time to create group assignments based on everyone’s preferences with some kind of matching algorithm – you will get the opportunity to form your own groups of four, anyone not in a group by the deadline must work with whoever they get as their randomly assigned partner.**

 # Technical and Reflective sections